Give and get practical and imaginative help from colleagues with ‘Troika Consulting’

 Peer-to-peer coaching helps the ‘client’ in refining their skills in asking for help.
 They will learn to formulate problems and challenges clearly.
 It enables the ‘consultants’ to improve their listening and consulting skills.
 Overall this structure builds trust within a group through mutual support, builds capacity to self-organize and creates conditions for unimagined solutions to emerge.

+This structure was created by Henri Lipmanowicz and Keith McCandless.
 In this post, we’ll share examples of how we’ve applied this structures within our Scrum training and various coaching engagements.

-Uses in Scrum and workshops
+Uses in Scrum